dkncus/CrowdRemoval/README.md

 `pip install -r requirements.txt`

-3. Download the PSPNet Segmentation model from https://bit.ly/3JHWZy7 and place in the root directory
+2. Download the PSPNet Segmentation model from https://bit.ly/3JHWZy7 and place in the root directory

-4. Download the LaMa model from <INSERT GOOGLE DRIVE LINK> and place in the root directory
+3. Download the LaMa model from <INSERT GOOGLE DRIVE LINK> and place in the root directory

-5. Add your own sample video in .mp4 format (preferably 720p) to the root directory, or download a sample from <INSERT GOOGLE DRIVE LINK>
+4. Add your own sample video in .mp4 format (preferably 720p) named 'input.mp4' to the root directory (or download a sample from <INSERT GOOGLE DRIVE LINK>)

-6. Replace the string after 'video_path' in main.py with the path to your sample video

-7. Run main.py
+5. Run main.py

 ![Check the alt text on the next image for a special suprise!](https://github.com/dkncus/CrowdRemoval/blob/master/images/portfolio_1.jpg)